 An In-depth Guide to Betting on the Olympics

-The Olympics for many is the ultimate sporting spectacular and is watched by millions around the globe.
+For many, the Olympics is the ultimate sporting spectacular and is watched by millions around the globe.
 In our ultimate guide, we discuss all you need to know about betting on the Olympics.
-We’ll cover what Olympic sports you can bet on, the different types of bets you can place and find you the best bookmakers that accept Olympic betting.
+We’ll cover the top Olympic sports, the different betting types, and find you the best Olympics betting sites.

 The Most Popular Olympic Sports you can Bet On

-With over 30 sports, nearly 50 disciplines and hundreds of races, there is plenty of opportunities for Olympic Games betting.
-While not every event will be available at every bookmaker, the top Olympic sports betting sites have a massive range of choice for you to wager on.
+With over 30 sports, nearly 50 disciplines, and hundreds of races, there is plenty of opportunities for Olympic Games betting.
+While not every event will be available at every bookmaker, the top Olympic sports betting sites have a massive range of choices for you to wager on.

 |Olympic Sport||Governing Body||Olympic Since||Participations||Most Gold Medals|